-The Appalachian Osteopathic Postgraduate Training Institute Consortium (A-OPTIC) is accredited by the American Osteopathic Association (AOA) as a consortium of graduate medical residency programs, hospitals, and colleges of osteopathic medicine.
+The Appalachian Osteopathic Postgraduate Training Institute Consortium (A- OPTIC) is accredited by the American Osteopathic Association (AOA) as a consortium of graduate medical residency programs, hospitals, and colleges of osteopathic medicine.
+A-OPTIC is also accredited by ACGME as a residency-sponsoring organization.
 As the founding academic member of A-OPTIC, the Kentucky College of Osteopathic Medicine (KYCOM) has demonstrated its dedication to training future primary care physicians.
 The mission of A-OPTIC is to promote and enhance the quality and capacity of health professional education to meet the needs of frontier, rural, and other medically underserved areas of the United States, with an emphasis on graduate medical education to ensure an adequate supply of primary care physicians.